Computational framework for monolithic coupling for thin fluid flow in contact interfaces

 However, in case of higher fluid pressure, see Fig.~\ref{fig:newton_raphson}(b), more iterations are needed to find the correct status for each face.
 Note also that the quadratic residual-wise convergence is observed only for displacement DOFs and the Lagrange multipliers, while the norm of the fluid-flow residual $||\vec{R}^\text{f}_p||$ by this iteration is already below the convergence threshold $\epsilon_p$ and even close to the double machine precision ${\approx}10^{-16}$.

 We would like to comment on the choice of the augmentation parameter $\epsilon$ required for the solution of the contact sub-problem (see Section~\ref{ssec:contact}), which in theory does not affect the solution, but may have effect on the convergence.
 From our experience, the choice of $\epsilon$ is problem-dependent, and for a given set-up, a numerical experiment might be required to find an optimal value.
 Following~\citep{cavalieri2013augmented}, we suggest $\epsilon = 0.01\,E^*/h^3$ (where $h$ is the smallest length of an edge in the mesh) as the initial choice, which can be later adjusted depending on the observed effect on the convergence.
-Note that in all considered examples in this study we used $\epsilon = 10^8$ N/m$^5$.
+Note that in all considered examples in this study we used $\epsilon = 10^8$ N/mm$^5$.